 137. Sugar can increase uric acid in the blood.

 138. Sugar can lead to higher C-peptide concentrations.

 139. Sugar causes inflammation.

-140. Sugar can cause diverticulitis, a small bulging sac pushing outward from the colon wall that is inflamed.
+140. Sugar can cause diverticulitis, a small bulging sac pushing outward from the inflamed colon wall.

 141. Sugar can decrease testosterone production.